UoS-HGIG/Genepy_GEL_V2/README.md

- # Importing and Running a Nextflow Workflow on Lifebit CloudOS"
+ # Importing and Running a Nextflow Workflow on Lifebit CloudOS

 # 1. Prerequisites